Marineland of New Zealand: Notable animals

+False reports about fur seal origins

-Napier City Council chief executive of the time Neil Taylor explained the investigations showed three or more wild seal pups were documented as being born in Marineland, enabling the facility to keep them rather than release the animals back to the wild.
+The final manager of Marineland, Gary Macdonald, resigned on 18 November 2009, after 32 years as manager, after an investigation found documents had been falsified to state that three fur seal pups born in the wild had been born at Marineland.
+Napier City Council chief executive Neil Taylor said the investigations showed three wild seal pups were documented as being born in Marineland, enabling the facility to keep them rather than release the animals back to the wild.
 The council probe revealed false declarations were filed in 1996, 2006, and 2007, stating in all cases that the pups had arrived malnourished, harassed, or at risk for treatment.

-DOC completed an investigation but decided against prosecution of Marineland, satisfied with Mr Macdonald's resignation.
+The Department of Conservation completed an investigation but decided against prosecution of Marineland, satisfied with Mr Macdonald's resignation.